jacopotarantino/crowdfunding/README.md

 **Tested up to:** 3.5
 **Stable Tag:** 0.2

-A crowd funding platform in the likes of Kickstarter and Indigogo
+A crowdfunding platform in the likes of Kickstarter and Indigogo

 ## Description ##